nomandhoni-cs/myCplusplusJourney/README.md

 C++ offers more libary than C, it offers one of the great libary called STL (Standard Template Libbary) which can be used in CP and software development.
 ##### Object Oriented Programming
 C++ Offers you to do Object Oriented Programming and that's why this is called C++.

+- Learned about buffer: If you press input `10 11` like this in a space between, the program will take the value of first variable 10 and second variable will take value 11.